lbroudoux/chuck-norris-streams/cdc-config.md

-From within the `chuck-movie-rental` OpenShift project.
+From within the `amq-streams` OpenShift project.

 ### Create Debezium Connect pod